 - Fluffy in nature (allows oxygen to flow freely)

 So finally, the only thing left now is to prepare the potting soil for our home garden.

 How To Prepare Soil For Planting in Pots In India – For Different Purposes

 The first step starts a little earlier

-You need to keep the Garden soil/ Red Soil under sun for 2 days.
+You need to keep the Garden soil/ Red Soil under the sun for 2 days.

-So that if there are any pathogens or pest inside the soil they get killed due to the sunlight.
+So that if there are any pathogens or pests inside the soil they get killed due to the sunlight.

 It is called sterilization of soil.